What is MaxDiff analysis?

 - Go to Analytics >> Dashboard >> scroll down

-- Go to Chart Types icon placed at the upper right-hand corner
+- Go to the Chart Types icon placed at the upper right-hand corner

 - Choose the type of chart in which you want to display the results

-Researchers have found out that rating questions are susceptible to user scale bias, scale meaning bias, and it lacks discrimination.
-In addition to that, ranking questions have limitations of their own like being over bias, difficult for respondents to evaluate, limitation in testing number of items, ordinal data obtained limits the analysis and it does not allow ties.
+Researchers have found that rating questions are susceptible to user scale bias, scale meaning bias, and lack of discrimination.
+Additionally, ranking questions have limitations of their own, like being biased, difficult for respondents to evaluate, limitations in testing the number of items, ordinal data obtained limiting the analysis, and not allowing ties.

 Constant sum questions also have the same limitations and loopholes.
-Furthermore, researchers have seen that when presented with constant sum questions, respondents try to make the task of evaluating all the items easier by engaging in the response strategies.
+Furthermore, researchers have seen that when presented with constant-sum questions, respondents try to make the task of evaluating all the items easier by engaging in response strategies.

-Having understood the problems and limitations of different survey question types; especially with rating scale questions, researchers prefer to use the Maximum Difference Scaling or maxdiff survey as we call it.
-We can call maxdiff analysis as a trade-off analysis technique allowing researchers to conduct pairwise multiple comparisons.
+Having understood the problems and limitations of different survey question types, especially with rating scale questions, researchers prefer to use the Maximum Difference Scaling or MaxDiff survey, as we call it.
+We can perceive MaxDiff analysis as a trade-off analysis technique allowing researchers to conduct multiple pairwise comparisons.

-By effectively using the maxdiff question, researchers could ask the respondents to select the most and least preferred or important points from the given list of answer options they are interested to test for greatest difference amongst items.
+By effectively using the MaxDiff survey question, researchers could ask the respondents to select the most and least preferred or important points from the given list of answer options they are interested in testing for the most remarkable difference amongst items.

-- If we compare the maxdiff and standard rating scale questions, then the maxdiff question will show greater discrimination amongst items and between responses received for the items.
+- If we compare the MaxDiff and standard rating scale questions, then the MaxDiff question will show more significant discrimination amongst items and between responses received for the items.

-- Compared to the rating scale questions, the resulting item score is easy to interpret in the maxdiff survey as it is placed on a common scale of ‘0’ to ‘100’ points and summed up to 100.
+- Compared to the rating scale questions, the resulting item score is easy to interpret in the MaxDiff survey as it is placed on a standard scale of ‘0’ to ‘100’ points and summed up to 100.

-- In a maxdiff survey, you directly ask respondents to make a choice and not to express their strength or preference using some numeric scale.
+- In a MaxDiff survey, you directly ask respondents to choose and not express their strength or preference using a numeric scale.
 Hence, there is no scope for scale use bias.

-Look at the above image and you will understand the basic difference between a rating scale question and a maxdiff question.
+Look at the above image, and you will understand the primary difference between a rating scale question and a MaxDiff question.